layoutBox/PinLayout/README.md

 ### PinLayout UIView’s edges

-PinLayout add edges properties to UIViews.
+PinLayout adds edges properties to UIViews.
 These properties are used to reference other view’s edges.

 **PinLayout UIView’s edges**: